 - The work is on the bells or the bell installation.
 Rehangs and augmentations obviously qualify.
 Repairs to the installation including but not exclusively items like clappers, gudgeons, bearings, wheels, pulleys, frames and welding of a cracked bell would also qualify.

 - The work is not what are considered day to day expenses or on subsidiary (to the bells) items.
-New ropes and stays are excluded.
-Things like provision of a new ringing floor, installation of better lighting or painting the bell frame are unlikely to be accepted.
+New ropes, stays and sliders are excluded.
+New ringing floors may be considered but redecoration or rewiring are unlikely to be accepted.

-- At least two quotations for the work have been obtained from reputable suppliers.
+- At least two and preferably three quotations for the work have been obtained from reputable suppliers.
 This requirement may be waived for small projects or where good reason for only one quotation is provided.
 Note that the Association will where appropriate make allowance for any voluntary labour contribution.

 - The tower is affiliated and must normally have been so for at least two years.
 It is expected that any tower receiving a grant would remain affiliated after payment.